Sanchari1999/100-DAYS-OF-CODING-2022/README.md

       (iii) Java Program to count number of odd integers in an array.
       (iv)  Java Program to print integer elements in an array in reverse.
       (v)   Java Program to calculate average of all the inter elements in an array.
+      (vi)  Java Program to sort a numeric array and a string array.

 DAY 007/100: 07 MARCH 2022